 Doctoral Students, from any stage of their PhD, and young researchers with a maximum of one year after their PhD dissertations, are invited to propose a paper on their doctoral research featuring technical and non-technical aspects of eSociety, eGovernance, eParticipation, eDemocracy, eGovernment and eHealth and present it in this colloquium.

-The overall intention of this colloquium is connecting young researchers and PhD students with others senior researchers and practitioners on the ICEDEG topics.
-It let them receive a friendly welcome to their work and can have a feedback which could be very positive and further enhance their doctoral research career that has just begun.
+The overall intention of this colloquium is connecting young researchers and Ph.D. students with other senior researchers and practitioners on the ICEDEG topics.
+It let them receive a friendly welcome to their work and can have feedback which could be very positive and further enhance their doctoral research career that has just begun.

 Submissions should consist of two parts: